uhh-lt/cam/README.md

 In a shell within the Backend directory, start via:

     python main.py

+if the ElasticSearch needs no credentials and via:

+    python main.py username password

+for an ElasticSearch instance with credentials.

 (a local server is started that can be addressed via <http://127.0.0.1:5000>)